Oil and gas waste management

 Onshore, industries like hospitality, and events also contribute to the sector’s waste footprint by using oil and gas in day-to-day operations.

-Below, we explore the key aspects of oil and gas waste, including oil and gas waste types, industry regulations, waste management technology, environmental impacts and commercial waste disposal solutions
+Below, we explore the key aspects of oil and gas waste, including oil and gas waste types, industry regulations, waste management technology, environmental impacts and commercial waste disposal solutions.

-Waste types in the Oil and Gas industry
+Waste types in the oil and gas industry

 The oil and gas sector generates a wide range of waste, from production byproducts to decommissioned materials.
 Each type requires careful handling to ensure environmental compliance and safe disposal.
 Here are the key waste streams and how they are managed: